 When I’m not enjoying my time at the lake, I’m professionally focused onbringing innovative technology and competitive leasing programs to the Canadian automotive marketplace, a motivation which has allowed me to build a very satisfying 30 year career, one that continues today.
 Along with joining your CLPOA board, I am also an active member of the board at the Automotive Business School of Canada at Georgian College and the Chair of their Marketing Advisory Committee.
 Over the years I have supported many charities and most recently have become an active volunteer with Children’s Wish.

 The Walenius family has been enjoying Chandos Lake for 41 years.
 With half the family living in Toronto and the other half now living in Ottawa, Chandos has become our main family meetup spot, with my husband Herbert and I spending as much time at the lake as work obligations will allow.
-We were blessed in the summer of 2018 to be able to spend the entire summer at the lake and were fortunate to meet many of the kind local people in Coehill, Apsley, Woodview, and Bancroft.
+We were blessed in the summer of 2018, as we were fortunate to meet many of the kind local people in Coehill, Apsley, Woodview, and Bancroft.

 That June a group of friends and I attended the CLPOA canoe/kayak day with a brunch generously hosted by the Turnbulls.
 I also attended the 2018 AGM in July, which was a raucous affair, after which I sent a few comments into the board via Lyn Turnbull.
 A few weeks later, I was asked to temporarily fill a vacancy as Secretary.
 At the 2019 AGM, I was elected by the membership for a two-year term and appointed Secretary by the board for another year.
 As Secretary, I have focused my attention on ensuring CLPOA compliance with statutory and regulatory requirements (Ontario Corporations Act, etc.) as well as ensuring the integrity of the CLPOA governance framework (amendments to the Constitution, etc.).
 It has been more work than I anticipated but I believe that the CLPOA membership deserves a well-run organization that fully respects members’ rights.